Author bio section

 Let me elaborate this:

-Rates on ARMs are usually lower than fixed rate loans.
-But the rates are fixed only for 5 or 7 years.
+Rates on ARMs are usually lower than fixed-rate loans.
+But the rates are fixed only for 5, 7, or 10 years.
 So if you do plan to live in your house for more than that period, you may risk your mortgage adjusting into a very high rate prevalent at that time.
 However, if the current interest rate difference is substantial you may still want to take the risk.

-This chart assumes a $400,000 loan, the fixed rate is 5.25%, while for a 5 year ARM the start rate is 4.5%.
-In 5 years you would have saved $10,920 in monthly payments on an ARM loan.
-Assume, the rate on the ARM adjusts to 6% after that and you pay the same rate for next 25 years.
-In that case, if you kept the loan for 30 years – on a Fixed rate, you would have saved $31,080 in mortgage payments.
+This chart assumes a $400,000 loan, the fixed rate is at 3.25%, while for a 7 year ARM the start rate is 2.5%.
+In the first 7 years, you would have saved $13,440 in monthly payments on an ARM loan.
+Assume, the rate on the ARM adjusts to 4.5% after 7 years and stays at the same rate (i.e. 4.5%) for the next 23 years.
+In that case, if you chose the loan for 30 years Fixed-rate, you would have saved $38,724 in mortgage payments.

-As you can see in the example if you were to keep the house for 5 years it absolutely made sense to get an ARM.
-However if you kept the loan for 30 years the fixed rate option made more sense.
-So make sure you factor both aspects mentioned at the beginning of the post before deciding on what kind of loan program works better for you.
+As you can see in the example if you were to keep the house for only 7 years it absolutely made sense to get an ARM.
+However, if you kept the loan for 30 years the fixed-rate option made more sense.
+So make sure you factor in both aspects mentioned at the beginning of the post before deciding on what kind of loan program works better for you.